peterhinch/micropython-epaper/README.md

 The PowerController supports two notional hardware interfaces.
 The preferred type termed  ``single_ended`` uses two Pyboard control lines, one (active low) for the peripheral power and the other (active high) for the pullups.
-Alternatively with an alternative hardware design a single pin, either active high or active low, may be specified to control both power and pullups.
+With an alternative hardware design a single pin, either active high or active low, may be specified to control both power and pullups.

 ## PowerController class